viacheslavpleshkov/laravel-link-management/readme.md

 ## Installation Production

 1. Clone the repo and `cd` into it
-1. Create users and table in MySQL
+1. Create users and table in PostgreSQL
 1. Configure Nginx with these settings `nginx.conf`
 1. Run this command `composer install`
 1. Rename or copy `.env.example` file to `.env`